tlverse/tlverse-handbook/05-origami.md

 distributed units, ignoring the clustering structure imposed by the trial design.
 For the sake of illustration, we will work with only a subset of the data, removing all observational units with missing covariate data from the analysis-ready dataset.
-In the next chapter, we will learn more about how to deal with missingness.
+In the prior chapter, we discussed how to deal with missingness.

 ```r